Navkiran23/DubSpot/README.md

 The testing features contains any testing files

 # How to build and test
 We have automated tests set up on github so in order to test the code, all you have to do is make a push to the repo and the tests will automatically run.
 Our system uses a SQL server hosted on Microsoft Azure and as of right now it will be online 24/7 so there is no need to set or start anything up for that.
+To launch the website you can follow the steps below:
+1.node needs to be installed.
+Y
+2. If you get an error then you might not have node installed so then you should run npm install
-To launch the website, node needs to be installed.
-You then have to type in "node ." in the terminal.
-The website will then be accessible at "http://localhost:3000/" on your local machine.
+3. After that you then have to type in "node ." in the terminal.
+4. The website will then be accessible at "http://localhost:3000/" on your local machine.
+5. after the / you can enter the exact link for the webpage you wish to access for course finder it would be: Type in localhost:3000/coursefinder
+6. We reccomend starting at the login and typing in these credentials.
+You can press the login with your username: admin@gmail.com and password: admin.
+7. Then you should be able to use the navbar to navigate

+testing the system:
+1. Run npm test in the terminal but the server has to be running in another terminal
+2. So you open up two terminals run the build steps from above
+3. then in your second terminal run npm test and test the webpage

 # Use cases
 Signup/login: The login and sign up is hardcoded and only works with specific username and password combinations.
 If we have time, we will implement a fully functioning login, but that is not a top priority at the moment.
+The plan is to use the data in our user sql database which will then hold all user log in information which we access through a JSON.
+Then the JSON is accessed through Javascript and put into our webpage.
+You can press the login with your username: admin@gmail.com and password: admin.

 Searching for classes: Our search bar is fully functional to find a specific class and information about the class.
+We do plan on adding more information here to make it a more informational course description, however that has nothing to do with changing the flow of the use case.
+The use case remains the same its just more informative.
+You can type in the course name in the search bar and then from the results, click on a result to see its display of information.

 Adding event to a Calendar: You can view and change the dates on the calendar but you cannot add a specific event to the calendar yet.
-Leaving a review: Not currently functional
+We plan on doing another table for that which will hold a bunch of scripts.
+The functionality will include adding and deleting events.
+Along with this you will be able to edit events.
+You can move through the arrows to change the dates.
+Along with this our today button takes you back to todays date.

+Leaving a review: Not currently functional, however we do have the funcitonality of reviews being different based on what course you select.
+We are currently populating the reviews with "fake" ones we created to be updated later.